Wales Green Party: Early era (1990–1999)

-Devolution (1999–present)
+Devolution era (1999–present)

 In the 1999 Welsh local elections, Klaus Armstrong-Braun became the first Green Party councillor to be elected to one of Wales' twenty two unitary councils, winning a seat on Flintshire County Council.
 In 2006, the party elected Ann Were as party leader, the first female leader of a Welsh political party.

 In 2010, the party became the only Green party within the United Kingdom to have not elected a Green candidate to a UK or devolved legislature, after Caroline Lucas was elected to the UK Parliament.
 In 2011, the Green Party campaigned in support of a yes vote in the 2011 Welsh devolution referendum.
 In 2013, the Wales Green Party archive at the National Library was damaged in a fire with some historical material either destroyed or permanently damaged.

 In 2015, the Party agreed to support as many powers for Wales as possible, 'up to and including independence'.
 In the 2017 Welsh local elections, the Wales Green Party had their first county councillor elected to Powys County Council, for the Llangors ward.